infn-datacloud/webapp-rgw/docs/contrib/git-workflow.md

 thus we merge `new-feature` into `dev`.
 A new pre-release tagged `v0.21.0-dev.2` will be created.
 After proper testing we elect the pre-release as candidate for the final release.
-Thus, we merge `dev` to `main` (via merge request) and `v0.21.0` version is released and Docker images deployed to the container registry.
+Thus, we merge `dev` to `main` (via merge request), version `v0.21.0` is released and Docker images deployed to the container registry.